Rhea-Braithwaite/IntrotoIM/February16/README.md

-# Netflix Ratings - February 16
+# NETFLIX BOX OFFICE - February 16
 ## Concept:
-Netflix Ratings is a Data Visualization project with the data being a collection of information on different Netflix Movies.
+NETFLIX BOX OFFICE is a Data Visualization project with the data being a collection of information on different Netflix Movies.
 This information includes the movie:
 - Title
 - Year
 - Rating (Age Wise)